hevi9/infoline-zsh-theme/README.md

 ## Features

+* Line to separate program output and provide information
 * Show host if in remote (ssh) computer
 * Show Current Working directory
   * Current dir part as green if can write, red if not